libis/opening_hours_cloudapp/README.md

 Maximum occupancy : the maximum number of people allowed in the library at the same time.
 Usually limited by the number of study-seats available.
 Current occupancy : the number of people currenty in the library.

-This information is saved by clicking the Save-button
+This information is saved by clicking the Save-button.

 ![Occupancy](https://github.com/libis/opening_hours_cloudapp/blob/main/cloudapp/docs/occupancy.png)